 Here is a quick summary of how they work.

 In the Upper School, students are assigned to one of four multi-grade Houses—Bole, Flint, Hubbell, or Perrin.
 Each House has its own student-designed motto and flag and includes boys and girls from all Upper School grades.
 Students develop collegial and mentoring relationships as they participate in competitions, school spirit rallies, and social activities.
 Students have many leadership opportunities as each of the four Houses has two student captains, along with grade-level representatives, and seven House committees where each member has a role.

-Throughout the school year, Crews meet regularly to engage in Crew curriculum around core values.
+Throughout the school year, Crews meet regularly to engage in Crew curriculum around our core value and attributes.
 Crews plan, organize, and support various activities ranging from aspects of the Fall Character Trips to on-campus social activities.
 All students participate in running their Crew's activities and are encouraged to take on leadership roles as they grow in confidence and ability.

 Beyond developing friendships, communication skills, and confidence, these mentored groups provide single- and multi-grade opportunities for students to expand their social networks, gain additional support, work through challenges, and take on leadership roles.

 We have a number of resources available to support students' academic success.
-Academic Check-Ins (ACI) are a part of the school schedule and allow all students to check in with their crew leaders to review their progress and get additional support.
-This is also a time for students to meet with teachers for help on schoolwork outside of class time.
-Conference period is also available twice a week during which students can get one-on-one help from teachers.
+Proctored study hall, tutoring, and conference time provide support for students and allow time to meet with teachers for help on schoolwork.
 Our English department hosts a Writing Center (located in the IDEA Center) where emerging writers can get specific help.
 The Learning Engagement Center (LEC) is another resource available to students for additional help with classwork.

 Affinity Groups and Clubs